 As part of its mission to provide a safe, efficient, cost-effective transportation system, the Arizona Department of Transportation (ADOT) wishes to serve commuter and intercity travel needs and enhance travel opportunities within Maricopa, Pima, and Pinal counties.
 Statewide and regional transportation planning efforts undertaken from 2007 to 2010 ("Building a Quality Arizona," or bqAZ) have recommended implementing passenger rail to add travel capacity to what highways already provide.
 For this reason, ADOT is studying passenger rail service options between the cities of Tucson and Phoenix to provide more travel choices in this 115-mile-long corridor.
 Passenger rail service would provide an alternative travel mode and would reduce travel times over highway travel.
-While the duration of a commercial flight between Tucson and Phoenix is approximately 45 minutes, once time to pass through airport security and to board passengers is added, passenger rail service between these cities could be faster than travel by air.
 By providing an alternative to private single-passenger vehicle travel within the study corridor, passenger rail would avoid traveler delays caused by highway congestion, enhance highway safety, and reduce pollutant emissions on Interstate 10 (I-10).